vnmakarov/mir/README.md

   * `call` are MIR instruction to call functions

 ## Running MIR code
-  * After creating MIR modules (through MIR API or reading MIR bainary or textual files), you should load the modules
+  * After creating MIR modules (through MIR API or reading MIR binary or textual files), you should load the modules
     * Loading modules makes visible exported module functions and data
     * You can load external C function with `MIR_load_external`
   * After loading modules, you should link the loaded modules
-    * Linking modules resolves imported module reference and initializes data
+    * Linking modules resolves imported module references and initializes data
-  * After linking, you can interpret functions from the modules or create machine code for the functions with MIR JIT compiler and call this code
+  * After linking, you can interpret functions from the modules or create machine code for the functions with MIR JIT compiler (generator) call this code
   * Running code from above example could look the following (here `m1` and `m2` are modules `m_sieve` and `m_e100`, `func` is function `ex100`, `sieve` is function `sieve`):
 ```
     MIR_load_module (m1); MIR_load_module (m2); MIR_load_external ("printf", printf); MIR_link ();
-    MIR_gen (sieve); /* optional to generate machine code for sieve */
+    MIR_gen (sieve); /* optional call to generate machine code for sieve */
     MIR_interp (func, 0); /* zero here is arguments number  */
 ```
-    * If you generate code for a function, you should also generate code for all called functions.
+    * If you generate machine code for a function, you should also generate code for all called functions.
 In the future a lazy automatic generation of called functions will be implemented.